purton-tech/rust-on-nails/rust-on-nails.com/content/docs/continous-deployment/infra-as-code.md

 ## Creating a Database and Users

-We'll need to incoude some more Pulumi libraries.
+We'll need to include some more Pulumi libraries.

 ```
 npm install @pulumi/random @pulumi/postgresql